compose/app-ws/README.md

 #### Test: Specs need to pass

-We've added a few failing specs in the app, please fix them and make them green.
+We've noticed an issue with the app, and added some failing specs accordingly.
+Please fix the issue so the specs are green.

-This means writing code in the application, the specs are correct but the code to make them pass is not yet implemented.

 #### Feature: `DESCRIBE`-like for PostgreSQL tables